What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 The tangle-free design makes the Roomba 960 perfect for pet owners.
 One of the most important things to remember is the fact that you can control the whole process just using your smartphone while you are out.
 Considering the price, the Roomba 960 is one of our favorite robot vacuums to get in 2018, since it has everything you need if you want the best combination of price and features.

-The Roomba 980 - Top Level Vacuum Cleaner With The Best Cleaning Performance
+The Roomba 980 - High-End Vacuum Cleaner With The Best Cleaning Performance

 What you get in the box with the Roomba 980